chillyjim/mcp-servers/README.md

 1. **Authentication keys and credentials are never shared with the model.** They are used only by the MCP server to authenticate with your Check Point management system.
 2. **Only use client implementations you trust.** Malicious or untrusted clients could misuse your credentials or access data improperly.
-3. **Management data is exposed to the model.** Use models and providers that comply with your organization’s policies on sensitive data and PII handling.
+3. **Management data is exposed to the model.** Ensure that you only use models and providers that comply with your organization’s policies for handling sensitive data and PII.